Cradle 2 the Grave: Plot

 Fait visits jailed crime lord "Jump" Chambers, most likely the employer of the gangsters who had robbed Archie.
 When Chambers refuses to cooperate, Fait goes to Chambers' night club, hoping to find the stones somewhere in his office.
 The plan goes awry, and Fait and the gang have to leave empty-handed.
 Meanwhile, Su and Archie go to an underground club to try to find the gangsters who attacked Archie.
 Because the club does not allow guests, Su is forced to enter as a fighter in the club's fighting ring.
 During Su's fight, Archie sees the man they are looking for, recognizing the man's ring.
 Through this informant, they learn that the diamonds are hidden in the bubble bath in Chamber's office.
 When they return to the nightclub to retrieve the diamonds, they find that Ling's men have already taken the stones.
-Meanwhile, while locked in a van, the bound and gagged Vanessa frees herself, and finds a cell phone to call her father.
+Meanwhile, while locked in a van, Vanessa, who has been bound and gagged with duct tape frees herself and finds a cell phone to call Fait.
 Just before the phone's battery runs out, Vanessa gives some clues as to her location.
 With these clues, the gang surmises that Vanessa is being held in an airport hangar.